Table of Contents

 How many times have you asked yourself whether you should buy a raised dog bowl or a regular one for your pooch?
 Me too.
+This debate about dog bowl types has been going on for a while, and there have even been studies done on how elevated dog food bowls affect our canines.

 If dogs could talk, they’d probably say that their favorite time of the day is either mealtime or playtime.
 Indeed, it's unlikely that there's any living creature on this Earth happier than a dog chowing down her kibble after a long day.
 However, the quality mealtime of your pooch isn't only about the nutrition or specific dog food brands; it's also about where your pet eats her kibble from.